Rules (restaurant): History

 Rules was opened by Thomas Rule in 1798, primarily as an oyster bar but served, and continues to serve, traditional British cuisine.
 Rules specialises in game and has its own estate, the Lartington Estate, in Teesdale.

 The restaurant stayed in the Rule family until World War I, when Charles Rule swapped businesses with Thomas Bell.
-Bell's daughter subsequently sold the restaurant to the current owner John Mayhew in 1984.
+Bell's daughter subsequently sold the restaurant to John Mayhew in 1984.
+In 2022, the restaurant was sold by Mayhew to Ricky McMenemy, who has worked at the restaurant for over 35 years.

-Rules has been frequented by Henry Irving and Laurence Olivier amongst others.
+Rules has been frequented by Henry Irving and Laurence Olivier, amongst others.

 The restaurant has featured in novels by Graham Greene, Dick Francis, Dorothy L. Sayers and Evelyn Waugh.
 John Betjeman complained to the Greater London Council in 1971 when the restaurant was under threat from demolition.

 The then-head chef of Rules, Rory Kennedy, was featured in the Japanese cooking series Iron Chef, where he challenged Hiroyuki Sakai.
 The two would finish in a draw for the theme of European Rabbit.
 A tiebreaker was then held with the theme of Pigeon, where Sakai prevailed.
 Later in the year, Kennedy fell from a flight of stairs and died from his injuries.

 Rules made an appearance in the James Bond film Spectre and several appearances in the historical drama Downton Abbey.